What is business van insurance?

 How does commercial van insurance work?

-With the right business van insurance policy, you’ll also be covered for using your van for work.
-This will include things like delivering goods, haulage or using your van as part of a trade.
 If you’re a business owner who has multiple vans and drivers working for you, you should consider fleet van insurance to cover them under one policy.

 What does business van insurance cover?